kijiproject/kiji/kijiproject.github.com/_posts/userguides/rest/DEVEL/2013-01-01-rest-operations.md

 ### Rows: GET

 Returns (streams) multiple Kiji rows.
-The results of this request are similar to those of `kiji scan` -- the command produces a list of rows, bounded by constraints.
+The results of this request are similar to those of `kiji scan` -- the request produces a list of rows, bounded by constraints.
 Each row is a JSON blob, delimited by the "\r\n" characters (and with all "\r\n" characters within each JSON blob are replaced with "\n" to avoid collision with the delimiter characters).